Aliases for PDE8A Gene

 GeneCards Summary for PDE8A Gene

 PDE8A (Phosphodiesterase 8A) is a Protein Coding gene.
-Diseases associated with PDE8A include granulomatous amebic encephalitis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and phosphorelay response regulator activity.
+Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
+GO annotations related to this gene include signal transducer activity and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE7A.

 UniProtKB/Swiss-Prot for PDE8A Gene